renpy/renpy/sphinx/source/label.rst

 ``main_menu``
     If it exists, this label is called instead of the main menu.
 If it returns, Ren'Py will start the game at the ``start`` label.
-For example, the following code will immediately start the game without displaying the main menu. ::
+For example, the following will immediately start the game without displaying the main menu. ::

         label main_menu: